tenksom/tenksom/README.md

 ### Hi there 👋

+I'm a computer science student from Germany.

+- 👨‍💻 Currently I'm working on an API, which is for all the public data provided by the federal government of Germany.
+  Also it provides data from the federal states.

+You can reach me via Email: [joachim@stramke.com](mailto:joachim@stramke.com) or via Matrix: @joachim.stramke:matrix.ifsr.de

 <!--
 **tenksom/tenksom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.